 Always install a high-performance vapor retarder under slabs to stop water vapor from seeping through the concrete.

-If you really want to keep your crawlspace dry, then you should install one of my linear french drains around the crawlspace.
+Install one of my linear french drains around the crawlspace if you really want to keep your crawlspace dry.
 This is just a gutter in the ground that collects and redirects the water in the soil.

 The water moving through the soil is trying to get into your crawlspace.
 The narrow trench with the drain tile and gravel intercepts the water and redirects it to a low spot on your land.

 Get my Linear French Drain DVD to see how to install this wonderful system.